cerbero90/Workflow/README.md

  * the method name to run the workflow, if not provided `run()` will be used.
  * a list of decorators, you may separate them with any non-letter characters.

-If this is the first workflow you created, be sure to follow the [last step of the installation](https://github.com/cerbero90/Workflow#important).
+If this is the first workflow you have created, be sure to follow the [last step of the installation](#important).

 ### Advanced Usage ###